 Yallourn is also Australia’s worst toxic polluter.
 Each year it pumps arsenic, lead, sulphur dioxide and over 400 kilograms of mercury into our air and water.
 This toxic pollution has serious health consequences for people living nearby, including increased risk of heart attack, asthma, stroke and lung cancer.

-Yallourn’s owner, EnergyAustralia, claims that the coal-burning power station will stay open for another 13 years.
+Yallourn’s owner, EnergyAustralia, is claiming it will stay open for another 13 years.
 That’s way too late for our climate and damaging for our health.
+Click here to learn about EnergyAustralia’s strategy of spin and delay when it comes to climate action.